Shopify Review App Migration: Judge.me, Loox, Junip & More

 - Deactivate (or uninstall) the old app's widgets

-Some merchants prefer to do this in reverse — remove the old widgets first, then activate the new ones.
+Some merchants prefer to do this in reverse, removing the old widgets first, then activating the new ones.
 Either order works, but doing it quickly (within minutes) minimizes the window where visitors see no reviews.
+If reviews still are not showing on the live storefront after activating the new widgets, work through our Shopify reviews not showing fix checklist; most cases trace back to theme block placement or app-block injection order.

 Important: Do not uninstall the old app immediately.
 Deactivate its display widgets, but keep the app installed for at least a week in case you need to reference anything or re-export data.
 Uninstalling an app may permanently delete its data from your store.